CLICK HERE TO GET A PDF COPY OF THIS POST >>

 Storage

 Kondo doesn’t like storage.
 In a contemporary society with Amazon and local stores, it is unneeded.
 Regardless, some things are prudent to keep around.
 They are best kept in closets out of the way (mentally and physically).
-Similar items should be kept together (clothes with cloths, electronics with electronics, etc…) They should be ordered vertically so each item can be easily picked from the storage area without having to dig through a stack or pile.- Offseason items can go on top of shelves.
+Similar items should be kept together (clothes with cloths, electronics with electronics, etc…) They should be ordered vertically so each item can be easily picked from the storage area without having to dig through a stack or pile.

 - Hang sponges so they dry out.
 Keep bathroom items out of the tub area so they stay dry and don’t collect scum.